ROSE 0.11.145.147

 Long names normally consist of multiple letters and use prefixes that are different than the short (single-letter) names.
 Also, the value for long-name switches is usually separated from the switch by a special character (like "=") or by appearing in the next program argument.

-Definition at line 2086 of file util/Sawyer/CommandLine.h.
+Definition at line 2086 of file Sawyer/CommandLine.h.

-const std::vector<std::string>& Sawyer::CommandLine::Switch::longNames ( ) const
+const std::vector< std::string > & Sawyer::CommandLine::Switch::longNames ( ) const

 inline